Bain | EY-Parthenon | Roland Berger |Former Head Recruiter | Market Sizing

 As the frequent travellers are slightly inelastic (-0.5), demand changes slowly with changes in price.
 To raise demand to 990 you will have to reduce significantly the price.
 You'll have max demand at 120 price but lower revenue (42.76 million).
 It's not a good decision.

 Explorers have -2 elasticity, so it's of larger magnitude, so a small change in price allows for a great gain in clients.
 So you get less per client, but much more revenue.

 McKinsey | Awarded professor at Master in Management @ IE | MBA at MIT |+180 students coached | Integrated FIT Guide aut

 To add on top of the great answers by the previous coaches, elasticity is a quite niche concept to find in consulting interviews.
 Apart from SK interviews, given their focus in Pricing, I am sure you won´t use it in 99% of the cases.

 Data processing in the USA: By clicking on "I accept", you also consent, in accordance with article 49 paragraph 1 sentence 1 lit. a GDPR, to your data being processed in the USA.
 The USA is not considered to have adequate data protection legislation.
-Your data could be accessed by law enforcement without prior public trial in court.
 If you need more information please view the individual settings.